digitaltwinconsortium/ManufacturingOntologies/README.md

 1. The UA Cloud Publisher reads OPC UA data from each simulated factory, and forwards it via OPC UA PubSub to Azure Event Hubs.
 1. The UA Cloud Twin reads and processes the OPC UA data from Azure Event Hubs, and forwards it to an Azure Digital Twins instance.
-    1. The UA Cloud Twin also automatically creates digital twins in Azure Digital Twins in response, mapping each OPC UA element (publishers, servers, namespaces, and nodes) to a separate digital twin.
+1. The UA Cloud Twin automatically creates digital twins in Azure Digital Twins in response, mapping each OPC UA element (publishers, servers, namespaces) to a separate digital twin.
-    1. The UA Cloud Twin also automatically updates the state of digital twins based on the data changes in their corresponding OPC UA nodes.
-1. Updates to digital twins in Azure Digital Twins are automatically historized to an Azure Data Explorer cluster via the data history feature.
-Data history generates time series data, which can be used for analytics, such as [OEE (Overall Equipment Effectiveness)](https://www.oee.com) calculation and predictive maintenance scenarios.
+1. Azure Data Explorer also reads and processes the OPC UA data from Azure Event Hubs and generates time series data, which can be used for analytics, such as [OEE (Overall Equipment Effectiveness)](https://www.oee.com) calculation and predictive maintenance scenarios.

 ## UA Cloud Twin